-1.2 NPA Design Principles
+1.3 NPA Design Principles

-The Strategy sets out a set of core design principles to underpin the NPA.
+The blueprint sets out a set of core design principles to underpin the NPA.
 The principles, extended into design considerations, have guided the NPA development journey as shown in table 1.1 below.

-Core Design Principle Design outcomes 1.
-A single set of standards and rules with strong central governance The NPSO will be the central body that governs the NPA, including setting of standards and rules, such as for overlay services and for technical considerations such as security.
+Со ore Design Principle Design outcomes 1.
+A single set of standards and rules with strong central governance The NPSO will be the central body that governs the NPA, including the setting of standards and rules, such as for overlay services and for technical considerations such as security.
 It will also be responsible for: PSP registration and certification of overlay service providers; defining and maintaining the standards for NPA operation.
 2. End-to-end interoperability (including Application Programming Interfaces and a common messaging standard) The NPA design is predicated on the establishment of a common set of standards to provide interoperability between NPA layers and participants.
 This has been achieved by: a.
 Setting clear boundaries for and, separation of, layers. b.
 Recommending ISO 20022 as the payment messaging standard. c.
 Support the transitioning methodologies.
 3. A collaborative infrastructure, allowing multiple providers of overlay services to compete in the market simultaneously Existing payment systems are operated as individual schemes with single service providers and access mechanisms.
 Our approach to the NPA design is to facilitate competition for services, and allow multiple vendors to operate services.
 This is achieved by: a.
-Taking a vendor agnostic design approach. b.
-Specifying a push payment model for all payment types. c.
-Adopting industry wide standards and approaches.
+Taking a vendor agnostic design approach.b.
+Specifying a push payment model for all payment types.c.
+Adopting industry-wide standards and approaches.
+4. The need to ensure our payment systems are secure and resilient, with financial stability as a key foundation The NPA is bound by security and resilience requirements similar to existing payment systems, and financial stability must be enforced.
+The design proposition takes this into consideration and mandates the following: a.
+A common security standard.